alexgoussev/maja_gitlab/Documentation/UserManual/rst/User_Manual.rst

 -  Cirrus mask is provided exclusively in Landsat8 and Sentinel-2 products

--  Snow mask is provided exclusively in Landsat 5, 7, 8 and Sentinel-2
+-  Snow mask is provided Landsat 8, Sentinel-2 and Venus format products
-   products

 -  The quality mask indicating if water vapor mask has been estimated or